 - Those enrolled in online classes only in spring 2020

-- Those enrolled in enrolled in elementary or secondary school
+- Those enrolled in elementary or secondary school

 Eligibility requirements are verified by the R-CCC Financial Aid Office.